-Consumer Confidence in Thailand averaged 78.37 points from 1998 until 2020, reaching an all time high of 112.40 points in December of 2003 and a record low of 39.70 points in October of 1998.
+Consumer Confidence in Thailand averaged 77.62 points from 1998 until 2021, reaching an all time high of 112.40 points in December of 2003 and a record low of 39.70 points in October of 1998.
 This page provides - Thailand Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Thailand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Thailand Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 Consumer Confidence in Thailand is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Thailand to stand at 65.00 in 12 months time.
 In the long-term, the Thailand Consumer Confidence is projected to trend around 70.00 points in 2022, according to our econometric models.